Membership Inference Attacks on Machine Learning: A Survey: Preliminaries about Machine Learning

+\textbf{Training Supervised ML Models.} A well-trained supervised ML model should have a small expectation loss for the data itworks on.
+However, as we do not know the true distribution of data, we cannot calculate the model's expected risk.
+A realistic approach to train supervised ML models is Empirical Risk Minimization (ERM)~\cite{vapnik1992principles}.
+The core idea is to measure the model's performance on a known training dataset.
+For a given dataset $D_{train}$, ERM tries to find the parameters $\bm{\theta^{*}}$ that minimize the following objective function:

+where $\mathcal{L}(\cdot , \cdot)$ is a loss function.
+An iterative optimization algorithm called \textit{stochastic gradient descent} (SGD)~\cite{saad1998online} is usually used to find the best parameters $\theta^{*}$.
+The SGD algorithm follows:

+where $K$ is the size of a small batch, $\theta_{t}$ are iterative parameters in the $t_{th}$ time and $\alpha$ is the learning rate.
+Training is finished when the model converges to a local minimum where the gradient is close to zero.

-An unsupervised ML model aims to extract features and patterns from unlabeled data or labeled data without access to the labels.
-Recently, generative tasks, which aim to learn how to generate samples from the underlying data distribution have gained increasing attention.
-There are two typical generative models, i.e., Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative} and Variational Autoencoders (VAEs)~\cite{kingma2013auto}.
-Membership inference attacks on unsupervised learning mainly focus on generative models of GANs and VAEs.
+\textbf{Unsupervised Learning.} An unsupervised ML model aims to extract features and patterns from unlabeled data or labeled data without access to the labels~\cite{hinton1999unsupervised}.
+Recently, generative models, which aim to learn how to generate samples from the underlying data distribution, are gaining increasing attention as a typical unsupervised learning method.
+There are two typical generative models, Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative} and Variational Autoencoders (VAEs)~\cite{kingma2013auto}.

+\textbf{Training Unsupervised ML Models.} We briefly introduce how to train GANs and VAEs because current MIAs on unsupervised learning models mainly target GANs and VAEs.